McDanielES/atmosphere-sensing/README.md

 # Atmospheric Sensing
-### An undergraduate research project from UW Fox Valley for the automation of collection the measurement of atmospheric data from a drone.
+### An undergraduate research project from UW Fox Valley.
+Allows a Raspberry Pi to collect atmosphereic measurements from a drone.